EMMA – The Role of Emotions and Metacognitive Processes for Goal Revision

 External funding

-Contact: Dr. Maria Theobald, Post-doc Researcher
+Contact: Prof. Dr. Maria Theobald, Associated Researcher

 IDeA-Logo